How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 - In the Image section, select Other and choose your uploaded custom image.
 Use SSH authentication with the key that matches the public key in your

-Wait for cloud server deployment and get a public IP address to connect to the server in the server's details page.
+Wait for the cloud server to deploy, then get a public IP address from the server's details page.

 Default users and access